 As home life drama escalated, elementary school became a safe place.
 My English teachers loved me!
 They said I had writing potential.
-But my unimpressed parents saw these educators as privileged White meddlers.
+But my unimpressed parents saw these educators as privileged white meddlers.
 None of them had ever been called “chinks.”
 How dare they raise false hope in Little Betty.

 “Be practical,” my father told me.
 “A Chinese cannot make a living as a writer.”
-Early bestselling novelists like Maxine Hong Kingston and Amy Tan did not yet exist.
+(This was decades before Chinese American novelists Maxine Hong Kingston and Amy Tan became bestselling authors.)

 With Asian Americans practically invisible, my parents wanted me to focus the Holy Trinity of Most Revered Professions: doctor, lawyer, engineer.
 As a talented test taker (when I put my mind to it), I passed the Stuyvesant High School entrance exam.

 Getting into New York City’s most prestigious public school thrilled my parents — until reality hit them.